 For the toppings:

-2 Idaho-Eastern Oregon Spanish Sweet Onions
+2 Idaho-Eastern Oregon Spanish Sweet Onions1 tablespoon olive oil (more for drizzling)pinch of salt

 1 clove garlic, minced